kmoze/kmoze/README.md

 # Hi, I'm Kier 👋🏻

-I'm a Software Engineer with a focus on JavaScript particularly in React, TypeScript & Node.js.
+I'm a Frontend Software Engineer with a focus on JavaScript particularly in React, TypeScript & Next.js.
 With years of startup experience under my belt including founding my own startup, I'm always excited to discuss opportunities to make a difference in the world through technology.

 Thanks for stopping by!
 Email me if you have any questions about my work or if you'd like to collaborate.